maxja/book-terraform-in-action/README.md

 are also computes attributes, which only available after resource has been created.

 Provider / region isolation should be defined in a `provider` section.
 Providers do not have outputs.

+By invoking **`terraform init`** command in a shell, in the folder with configuration file, terraform will discover required providers, and will try to download them from registry.

+By the end of initialization, terraform will produce lock artifacts, which will be considered as a version lock and defines starting point for the workspace.

+Nothing will be deployed, yet.

+To deploy new configuration to the vendor, we need to invoke another shell command **`terraform apply`**.

+> In case no credentials were provided, terraform will output an `Error` message,
+> stating, that `no valid credential source for Terraform AWS Provider found`.

+Each vendor may suggest it's own way to store and manage credentials.

+> AWS way to manage it's credentials could be found by this link: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html
+>
+> Basically it can be manage this way: create text file by this path
+> `~/.aws/credentials` regarding your OS, with this contents
+>
+> ```
+> [default]
+> aws_access_key_id=
+> aws_secret_access_key=
+> ```

+After setting up credentials, **`terraform apply`** can be invoked once again.

+Terraform application will output information about upcoming action, execution plan, and wait for enter **`yes`** keyword as a agreement to this plan.

+After that, it'll create requested resources.

+> Note, that that process might take some time to accomplish, so Terraform will
+> sequentially inform about elapsed time.

+Terraform will finalize execution with result info, what was changed in what quantity.

+> You can observe applied changes in a AWS management console: https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Instances:visibility=owned-by-me

+Current state will be written in a `.tfstate` file.